Adenza

-Adenza Group, Inc. (formerly known as Calypso Technology, Inc.) is a software application provider specializing in Capital Markets, Investment Management, Central Banking, Risk Management, Clearing, Collateral and Treasury & Liquidity.
+Adenza Group, Inc. is a software application provider specializing in capital markets, investment management, central banking, risk management, clearing, collateral and treasury & liquidity.
 Their integrated suite of trading and risk applications is used by banks and other financial companies.

+Previously known as AxiomSL and Calypso Technology, the company had its acquisition by Nasdaq, Inc. completed in November 2023.

+History

-Headquartered in San Francisco, Calypso was founded in 1997 by Charles Marston and Kishore Bopardikar and acquired by PE firms Bridgepoint and Summit Partners in June 2016.
+Dual-headquartered in London and New York City, Calypso Technology was founded in 1997 by Charles Marston and Kishore Bopardikar.
+It was acquired by private equity firms Bridgepoint and Summit Partners in June 2016.
 The company has over 20 offices in 18 countries.
+The company changed its name to Adenza in 2023.

 Calypso's software is written entirely in Java and serves front office, middle office, and back office functions, allowing financial institutions to consolidate their infrastructure on a single platform.
 Their flagship product, Bank-in-a-Box, bundles the software with a Target Operating Model for the processing of all asset classes, as well as pre-configured business workflows and market best practices.

 In July 2017, Calypso completed the acquisition of a minority stake in Sernova Financial.
+In March 2021, Thoma Bravo bought Calypso from its then owners for $3.7bn.

+In June 2023, Nasdaq, Inc. announced that it had agreed to acquire Adenza in a $10.5 billion cash-and-stock deal, the biggest for the US exchange operator to date.
+The acquisition was completed in November 2023.